Hedwig Oldenburg, Princess of Denmark1

 Last Edited=11 May 2008

-Alexander Bruce was the son of Sir Robert le Brus, 1st Lord Brus and Margaret, Countess of Carrick.
+Alexander Bruce was the son of Robert le Brus, 1st Lord Brus and Margaret, Countess of Carrick.
 He died on 9 February 1307 executed by the English.1

-Alexander Bruce held the office of Dean of Glasgow.1
+He held the office of Dean of Glasgow.1

 Citations

-1. [S11] Alison Weir, Britain's Royal Family: A Complete Genealogy (London, U.K.: The Bodley Head, 1999), page 207.
-Hereinafter cited as Britain's Royal Family.
+1. [S11] Alison Weir, Britain's Royal Families: The Complete Genealogy (London, U.K.: The Bodley Head, 1999), page 207.
+Hereinafter cited as Britain's Royal Families.